quentessential/Fourth-Way-Book-List/Main list.md

 P. D. Ouspensky (1878-1947)
 ---------------
 - The Psychology of Man’s Possible Evolution (1950)
-- Tertium Organum: The Third Canon of Thought, a Key to the Enigmas of the World
+- Tertium Organum
-- A New Model of the Universe: Principles of the Psychological Method in Its Application to Problems of Science, Religion and Art
+- A New Model of the Universe
 - Talks with a Devil
 - Strange Life of Ivan Osokin (?)
-- In Search of the Miraculous: Fragments of an Unknown Teaching (1949)
+- In Search of the Miraculous (1949)
-- The Fourth Way: A Record of Talks and Answers to Questions Based on the Teaching of G. I. Gurdjieff (1957)
+- The Fourth Way (1957)
 - Letters from Russia, 1919
 - Conscience: The Search for Truth
-- A Further Record: Extracts from Meetings 1928–1945 London and New York (1986)
+- A Further Record (1986)
 - The Symbolism of the Tarot
-- The Psychology of Man's Possible Evolution and The Cosmology of Man's possible Evolution, a limited edition of the definitive text of his Psychological and Cosmological Lectures, 1934-1945.
+- The Psychology of Man's Possible Evolution and The Cosmology of Man's possible Evolution
 - P.D.
-Ouspensky Memorial Collection, Yale University Library, Archive Notes taken from meetings during 1935–1947.
+Ouspensky Memorial Collection
 - A Record of Meetings (1992)

 Maurice Nicoll (1884-1953)